 As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement.

-For the first year, Fincantieri analysed the recommendations of the TCFD – Task Force on Climate-related Financial Disclosures in the reporting of information related to the management of climate change aspects.
-In particular, the “Fincantieri for the climate” chapter has been prepared, which contains governance, strategy, risk management and metrics and targets related to climate change.
+In 2022, we consolidated our alignment with the Task Force on Climate-related Financial Disclosures (TCFD), which provides guidance for Companies on reporting information regarding climate change management.
+In particular, the chapter "Fincantieri for the climate" outlines our approach to governance, strategy, risk management, metrics, and targets related to climate change.

-As required by Article 8 of EU Regulation 2020/852 – Taxonomy, for the first year the Group has reported the share of revenues, capital expenditure (Capex) and operating expenditure (Opex) that qualify as eligible from the perspective of the Taxonomy, i.e. those activities that can contribute to a low-emission economy.
+As required by Article 8 of EU Regulation 2020/852 – Taxonomy, in 2021 the Fincantieri Group reported the share of revenues, Capital Expenditure (Capex) and Operating Expenditure (Opex) that qualify as “Taxonomy-Eligible”, i.e., those activities that can contribute to a low-emission economy.
 In 2022, we also disclosed the share of indicators related to activities that contribute to achieving the goals, meeting the technical screening criteria, known as “Taxonomy-Aligned” activities.

 The process of collecting data and information and drafting the Report is coordinated and managed by the Sustainability Unit, in cooperation with the multifunctional Working Group.
-The Report’s contents have been defined according to the principles of accuracy, balance, clarity, comparability, reliability and timeliness.
-The Report has been prepared in accordance with a specific internal procedure that defines the roles, responsibilities and operating methods that the Parent Company’s and subsidiaries’ staff must follow, in order to guarantee the proper management of all the data required to prepare the document.
+The Report’s contents have been defined according to the principles of accuracy, balance, clarity, comparability, completeness, sustainability context, timeliness, and verifiability.

-The data were processed and validated by the various function managers.
 The Report is required to be published annually.
-This document was approved by the Board of Directors on th March 23rd, 2022.
+This document was approved by the Board of Directors on March 7th, 2023.

-The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards, of Global Reporting Initiative, according to “in accordance core” option.
+The Sustainability Report has been prepared according to the GRI Sustainability Reporting Standards 2021, of the Global Reporting Initiative (GRI).